The path to your current location in our website is:

 15 West 16th Street, New York, NY 10011.

 Lends recorded educational and professional books at all academic levels from late elementary through graduate school and beyond.
 Services are available to persons with a verified visual, physical, or specific learning disability that substantially limits reading.
-A registration fee of $75 is required of all applicants and $25.00 annually thereafter.
 Also sells electronic books, called E-Text, on computer disk.

 Serves as a clearinghouse for information on vision and aging and on hearing impairment and aging.
 Offers educational materials for consumers and professionals.
 Promotes the improvement of service delivery to sensory-impaired older people.